UPMC Western Maryland Receives Mission: Lifeline Gold Awards from The American Heart Association

-CUMBERLAND, Md. — Western Maryland Health System recently received both the “Mission: Lifeline®NSTEMI Gold Quality Achievement Award”, as well as the “Mission: Lifeline®—STEMI Receiving Center—Gold Achievement Award” for implementing specific quality improvement measures outlined by the American Heart Association for the treatment of patients who suffer severe heart attacks.
+CUMBERLAND, Md. — UPMC Western Maryland recently received both the “Mission: Lifeline®NSTEMI Gold Quality Achievement Award”, as well as the “Mission: Lifeline®—STEMI Receiving Center—Gold Achievement Award” for implementing specific quality improvement measures outlined by the American Heart Association for the treatment of patients who suffer severe heart attacks.

 The American Heart Association’s Mission: Lifeline program’s goal is to reduce system barriers that prevent prompt treatment for heart attacks, beginning with the 9-1-1 call, to EMS transport and continuing through hospital treatment and discharge.
 The initiative provides tools, training and other resources to support heart attack care following protocols from the most recent, evidence-based treatment guidelines.

 Every year, more than 250,000 people experience an ST elevation myocardial infarction (STEMI), the deadliest type of heart attack, caused by a blockage of blood flow to the heart that requires timely treatment.
 To prevent death, it’s critical to restore blood flow as quickly as possible, either by mechanically opening the blocked vessel or by providing clot-busting medication.

 UPMC Western Maryland earned these awards by meeting specific criteria for the quick and appropriate treatment of NSTEMI and STEMI heart attack patients by providing emergency procedures to re-establish blood flow to blocked arteries when needed.

 “We are very proud to be recognized by the American Heart Association for the excellent care we provide to our heart attack patients here at [UPMC Western Maryland]” said Christopher Haas, D.O., Chairman of Internal Medicine and Medical Director of Cardiology at WMHS.